Prince William Jokes About Baby Names & Gives Update on the Newborn

 "Jerry is a strong name, absolutely," William said.

-However, William and Kate have yet to officially announce the little one's name
+However, William and Kate have yet to officially announce the little one's name.

-William attended the service with Prince Harry and Meghan Markle, who attended a Dawn Service earlier in the day in honor of the national day of remembrance.
+William attended the service with Prince Harry and Meghan Markle, who also attended a Dawn Service earlier in the day in honor of the national day of remembrance.
+Upon arriving at Westminster Abbey, William greeted his future sister-in-law with a sweet kiss on the cheek.

 Kate gave birth to the fifth heir to the throne at St. Mary's Hospital in London on April 23.
 Kensington Palace announced the news on Twitter.